Law Enforcement Officers Safety Act: 2013 amendment

 In 2013, LEOSA was again amended by the National Defense Authorization Act (NDAA) for Fiscal Year 2013, effective January 2, 2013, after President Obama signed Public Law 112-239 (H.R.
 4310).
 Section 1089 of the NDAA contained language which further clarified that military police officers and civilian police officers employed by the U.S. Government unambiguously met the definitions in the original Act.
 The definitions of "qualified active" and "qualified retired" law enforcement officer include the term "police officers" and expanded the powers of arrest requirement definition to include those who have or had the authority to "apprehend" suspects under the Uniform Code of Military Justice.
 Senator Patrick Leahy, a key sponsor of the bill, remarked "The Senate has agreed to extend that trust to the law enforcement officers that serve within our military.
 They are no less deserving or worthy of this privilege and I am very pleased we have acted to equalize their treatment under the federal law".
 He further stated "The amendment we adopt today will place military police and civilian police officers within the Department of Defense on equal footing with their law enforcement counterparts across the country when it comes to coverage under LEOSA."

-Executive Order on Protecting Law Enforcement Officers, Judges, Prosecutors, And Their Families
+Executive Order on Protecting Law Enforcement Officers, Judges, Prosecutors, and their families

 On January 18, 2021, President Donald J. Trump issued Executive Order 13977 to expand LEOSA coverage for Judges, prosecutors, and law enforcement officers.
 The order also directed the removing of obstacles to Federal Law Enforcement Officers Qualifying For Concealed Carry Under the Law Enforcement Officers Safety Act of 2004.

 Qualified law enforcement officers

-In 18 USC § 926B(c), "qualified law enforcement officer" is defined as any individual employed by a governmental agency, who:
+In 18 USC § 926B(c), "qualified law enforcement officer" is defined as any individual employed by a governmental agency not a privately owned or operated companies, who: